 Phytochemical test

-The existence of several chemical components is qualitatively examined in the methanol extracts of M. azedarach (leaf).
-The extract was subjected to phytochemical screening utilizing the following reagents and substances, and corresponding analyses were made.
+The existence of several chemical components is qualitatively examined in the methanol extracts of Melia azedarach (leaf).
+The extract was subjected to phytochemical screening utilizing the following reagents and substances, and corresponding analyses are made.

 Test for alkaloids